 - Formal Certification Programs

 This information is communicated to the business units in a number of ways, including: the ITW Environmental, Health and Safety and the ITW Sustainability intranet sites, executive vice president notices, third-party newsletters, ITW environmental and safety help line, presentations, regular safety meetings, and various internal reports.

 ITW Facilities Target Environmental Improvements

-ITW's annual environmental compliance audits help ensure that the company's facilities meet regulatory requirements and reinforce ITW's commitment to safeguarding the environment.
+ITW's annual environmental compliance audits help ensure that the company's facilities strive to meet regulatory requirements and reinforce ITW's commitment to safeguarding the environment.
 The audits also highlight the ways ITW businesses go above and beyond to reduce the company's impact on the environment and preserve natural resources.
 Many sites have initiatives in place to recycle packaging materials and scrap rather than simply throw them away.
 In addition, several facilities have replaced lighting fixtures with more energy-efficient bulbs as well as installed motion sensors in office areas to conserve electricity.
 ITW also supports its businesses that are interested in establishing internal "Green Teams" and provides assistance for employee training.

 Safety Objectives that Go Beyond OSHA Requirements